qgis/QGIS-Documentation/source/working/working_with_vector.rst

 By default, |qg| loads layers read-only: This is a safeguard to avoid accidentally editing a layer if there is a slip of the mouse.
 However, you can choose to edit any layer as long as the data provider supports it, and the underlying data source is writable (i.e. its files are not read-only).
 Layer editing is most versatile when used on PostgreSQL/PostGIS data sources.

-In general, editing vector layers is divided into a digitizing and an advanced digitizing toolbar, described in Section :ref:`vector_advanced_digitizing`.
+In general, editing vector layers is divided into a digitizing and an advanced digitizing toolbar, described in Section :ref:`sec_advanced_edit`.
 You can select and unselect both under \mainmenuopt{Settings} \arrow \dropmenuopt{Toolbars}.
 Using the basic digitizing tools you can perform the following functions:

 .. _table_editing: